dkandalov/live-plugin/README.md

 ### How this plugin works?
-It just evaluates code inside JVM, like this:
+It just runs your code in JVM, like this:
 ```java
 GroovyScriptEngine scriptEngine = new GroovyScriptEngine(pluginFolderUrl, classLoader);
 scriptEngine.run(mainScriptUrl, createGroovyBinding(binding));